 Automatically perform requested actions and exit (main VeraCrypt window will not be displayed).
-If preferences is specified as the parameter (e.g., unless it is disabled in the Preferences.
+If preferences is specified as the parameter (e.g.,

-/g preferences), then program settings are loaded/saved and they override settings specified on the command line.
+/q preferences), then program settings are loaded/saved and they override settings specified on the command line.

-/g background launches the VeraCrypt Background Task (tray icon)
+/q background launches the VeraCrypt Background Task (tray icon) unless it is disabled in the Preferences.